 For the purposes of this section, oversight and accountability of the IANA Functions Operator refers to independent oversight and accountability.
 Specifically, oversight and accountability are defined as:

-Oversight (of the IANA Functions Operator performing root zone-related actions and activities) – Oversight is performed by an entity that is independent of the Operator and has access to all relevant information to monitor or approve the actions and activities which are being overseen
+Oversight (of the IANA Functions Operator performing root zone-related actions and activities) – Oversight is performed by an entity that is independent of the Operator (as defined in the NTIA IANA Functions Contract) and has access to all relevant information to monitor or approve the actions and activities which are being overseen.

 Accountability – Accountability provides the ability for an independent entity to impose binding consequences to ensure the IANA Functions Operator meets its formally documented and accepted agreements, standards and expectations.